Riviera Radio

 Riviera Radio is an English language FM radio station that broadcasts to Monaco, Nice, Cannes, Antibes, and St. Tropez on 106.3-106.5 MHz.
-The station is also available on the internet.
+The station is also available worldwide on the internet.

 Chris Tarrant broadcast on the station in 1992.

+History

+The station was once part of the Capital Radio Group, and was later owned by Grundy Media.
+Ashley Tabor-King, the founder and executive president of Global Media & Entertainment, began his radio career at the Riviera Radio.
+On 21 July 2025, it was announced that Global had acquired the station, their first outside the UK, after buying Riviera Radio from Grundy.